nkrkv/xod/docs/tutorial/20-fade/README.md

 same tutorial there.
 </div>

-Our servo can turn to the set angle at its maximum speed.
+In the previous examples our servo turns to the set angle at its maximum speed.
 High speed is not always necessary and can damage the servo itself if the shaft hits an obstacle.

 Let’s improve our patch by making the servo move more smoothly.
 To achieve that, we’ll need to set the `VAL` pin value along with a series of transitional